Skip to content

 Removing Extensions

-To remove Extensions you are not using anymore, you remove both the Extensions zip file and shasum file from the projects shared/artifacts/extensions folder.
-Next time you run the run_blender.py script, it will remove the extension locally.
+To remove extensions you are no longer using, remove both the extension's zip file and sha256 file from the project's shared/artifacts/extensions folder.
+The next time you run the run_blender.py script, it will remove the extension locally.

 Package Blender Studio Extensions from Source